Skip to content

 In this system, the groove not only has lateral movement (side to side), but also vertical movement (it gets deeper and shallower).
 But it’s not that one plane carries the left channel, and one the right.
 The mono part of a stereo audio signal, i.e. the stuff that’s dead centre in the stereo picture, is cut into the lateral plane of the groove.
 The stuff that’s panned to one side or the other gets cut into the vertical plane, and it’s cut ‘out of phase’.
 Mid/side for those who know.
 I’m starting to wish I’d never started typing this.

 To cut things a bit shorter, when you’ve got low bass content panned over to one channel or the other, you end up with large modulations in the vertical plane.
 Effectively the groove becomes a very tricky rollercoaster for the playback stylus.
 If you then start adding stereo effects to that bass content, echos or stereo-widening gizmos etc, the problem gets even worse and the playback stylus literally ends up being thrown off the rollercoaster and out of the groove.
-In fact, if I tried to cut that sort of thing, it could even end up with the cutting stylus trying to move in two directions at once, which isn’t good for anybody… least of all me, they’re bloody expensive things to replace.
+In fact, if I tried to cut that sort of thing, it could even end up with the cutting stylus jumping off the disc surface and crashing back down again, which isn’t good for anybody… least of all me, they’re bloody expensive things to replace.

-Upshot: the low end absolutely has to be in mono, so it gets cut into the lateral plane of the groove.
-There isn’t a hard and fast crossover point, but for safety I’d recommend keeping everything under 170hz dead central.
-The more alert amongst you may have just made the connection between this and the need for more space on the disc when there’s lots of bass… it’s all connected.
+Upshot: the low end *really* has to be in mono, so it gets cut into the lateral plane of the groove.
+There isn’t a hard and fast crossover point, but for safety I’d recommend keeping everything under 150hz dead central.
+I tend to mono everything around that point anyway in my signal chain, so you might as well do it too.
+The more alert amongst you may have just made the connection between all this, and the need for more space on the disc when there’s lots of bass… it’s all connected.
 Circle of life etc.

-Oh, and just to finish the section on bass, try and get rid of everything below about 40Hz.
-It takes up loads of space, muddies the sound and again you could easily end up with severe tracking problems.
+Oh, and just to finish the section on bass, try and get rid of everything below about 30Hz.
+It takes up loads of space, muddies the sound, is in a constant battle with general turntable rumble, and again you could easily end up with severe tracking problems.

 So, bass in mono, keep the top end under control, stay away from the middle, no sudden movements, don’t walk on the cracks in the pavement… anything else?